Joseph Rowntree Foundation x The Guardian Pitch

 Proposals should have a sense of timeliness and be related to the news in a tangential way, but should also stand the test of time and remain relevant in years to come.
 Pitches should be for story-/character- driven films, rather than issue-based documentaries.
 Films can be in any style, humour is welcome, and we welcome innovative and surprising takes on the subject and style of documentary.
 The key is that they are accessible and engaging to online audiences.

 To get a sense of the kind of short documentaries that work for the Guardian, watch the films on theguardian.com/documentaries.
 It is also recommended that you take a look at the Guardian's coverage of poverty for some inspiration.

-Submissions deadline is at 12:00 noon Tuesday 27 March GMT.
+The Joseph Rowntree Foundation x The Guardian Pitch is now closed.
 Filmmakers selected to pitch will be informed and will have a phone-call with the Guardian and JRF the week commencing 2 April.

 Successful applicants will then be expected to present a public pitch at Sheffield Doc/Fest Monday 11 June.